mchrisman/zero-kerf-laser-jigsaw/index.md

 * Seamlessly joining halves of an oversized puzzle
 * Cutting individual pieces (e.g. replacements)
 * Scoring the back sides of prints, for origami fold lines.

+#### What is the MAP sled solving (that can't be solved with a ruler and stationary jig)?

+It compensates for:

+1. Glowforge's coordinate system origin can shift every time it recalibrates itself (millimeter-scale errors can happen)
+2. Glowforge's coordinate system origin can drift over time (sub-millimeter-scale errors are typical)
+3. Glowforge's coordinate system can be slightly out of scale (relative to the "real-world" distances defined by your favorite ruler).
+4. The **position** and **size** of the printed image on the page isn't predictable.
+(Large-scale errors are seen due to bleed or idiosyncracies of the printer.
+From page to page, unpredictable millimeter-scale differences of position and sub-millimeter-scale differences of size are typical.)

+The sled is designed to directly align the printed image's boundaries with Glowforge's coordinate system, without the intermediate step of going through the (irrelevant) real-world coordinate system.
+The sled is disposable and generally single-use because of (1) and (2).